nikivdev/myflow/README.md

 If you shared a similar personal setup to this, be it for Windows, Linux or anything else, you can add it in [Similar Setups](#similar-setups) section.

-I love finding new awesome tools and apps.
+I love finding new awesome tools and apps and accessing them.
 If you have a favorite tool or app that you think I missed, please [say it](../../issues/new).

 ## Thank you